INJURED IN UBER CAR ACCIDENT – MN ATTORNEYS

 What does Uber’s insurance cover exactly?

-If you do end up resorting to Uber’s insurance, which happens in a majority of cases, they provide different coverages based on the different periods of an Uber driver’s work.
+If you do end up resorting to Uber’s insurance, they provide different coverages based on the different periods of an Uber driver’s work.

 Period 1: This period begins the moment a driver logs into the Uber driver app and marks themselves as available for trips.
 This is the time during which drivers are waiting to be matched with a rider.